Not Your Mother's Pot Roast

-- Turn the stove’s heat down to medium.
+- Work quickly as you complete this next step.
+Turn the stove’s heat down to medium.
 Immediately add the vegetables, dry spices, half the parsley stems, and remaining tomato paste to the pot and sauté, stirring vigorously.
 Once the mixture is coated and the bottom of the pot has that rich pincé color, increase the heat.
 Add small amounts of wine, gradually, while scraping the sauce from the bottom.
 Bring the wine to a boil to ensure all alcohol is cooked off.

 - Snuggle the bison into the pot.
 Add the beef broth so that the liquid covers ¾ the height of the meat and place bacon strips across the top of meat.
 Cover the pot with a tight-fitting lid and place on the middle rack.
 Braise the bison for 3-4 hours.
 It will be done when it’s fork-tender.

 - Remove the bison from the pot and let it rest while you finish the sauce.
 Strain the braising broth and return it to the pot, discarding its remaining cooked vegetables.
 Simmer.